 Include any long-term care insurance credit on this line.
-The credit is equal to 10% of the premiums paid during the period September 1, 2002, through November 30, 2002, for the purchase of qualifying long-term care insurance.
+The credit is equal to 10% of the premiums paid during the period March 1, 2003, through May 31, 2003, for the purchase of qualifying long-term care insurance.
 The long-term care insurance credit included on this line may not exceed amount on line 44 and may not be applied against the MTA surcharge computed on line 46; however, any portion of the credit which cannot be applied in the current tax quarter may be carried forward to any New York State return filed under Article 9 (except sections 180 and 181), 9-A, 22, 32, or 33.
-Please indicate on line 48 that you are claiming the long-term care insurance credit, and attach a copy of the credit computation.
+Please indicate on line 48 that you are claiming the long-term care insurance credit.